zipnn/zipnn/scripts/README.md

 This repository provides a set of command-line scripts designed to efficiently compress and decompress files using ZipNN.
 The scripts support multiple compression and decompression methods:

-- **Standard ZipNN compression**
+- **Standard ZipNN compression**.
-- **Delta compression**, which requires a delta file and compresses the difference between the input and the delta file
+- **Delta compression**, which requires a delta file and compresses the difference between the input and the delta file.
-- **Safetensors compression**, which allows tensor-by-tensor compression for safetensors files
+- **Safetensors compression**, which allows tensor-by-tensor compression for safetensors files.
-- **Path-based compression**, enabling batch compression/decompression for all files in a specified directory
+- **Path-based compression**, enabling batch compression/decompression for all files in a specified directory.
+As default, path-based compression uses Safetensors compression for safetensors files.

-Each script provides configurable options for fine-tuning performance and flexibility, as detailed below.
+Each script provides configurable options for fine-tuning performance and flexibility, as detailed [below.](#scripts-configuration)

+You can also use these scripts to compress and decompress models directly from Hugging Face, as demonstrated in [this example.](#huggingface-example)

 ## Available Scripts